mikolaj-walkowski/pink-engine-gl/pink_physics/docs/general_concept.md

 # Requirements

 In order to finish first stage of the physics engine I will need to make:

-- Collison detectors
+- Collision detectors
 - Solver
-  - Local - doesnt need to  modiv
+  - Local
   - Iterative
   - Timed